optittm/bugprediction/README.md

 See the [list of commands](./docs/commands.md) for other options.

+Please refer to the [advanced configuration documentation](./docs/advanced_configuration.md) for a more precise configuration.

 ## How to get your tokens

 These tokens allow Bugprediction to call the apps' APIs and retrieve necessary data.
 Here's how to get each one of them.